Duqm Airport

-The airport includes the cargo building with a capacity of 25,000 tonnes annually, with the possibility of expanding it according based on future demand.
+The airport includes a cargo building with a capacity of 25,000 tonnes annually, with the possibility of expanding it according to future demand.
 The airport also has a runway of 4 kilometres long and 75 metres with connecting corridors and aircraft parking slots.

 The airport is 19 km south of the town.
 The runway length does not include 120 m displaced thresholds on each end.
 There is a VOR on the field.